The Hobbit: The Desolation of Smaug: Plot

 The company is smuggled into Esgaroth by a bargeman called Bard.
 Thorin promises the Master of Laketown a share of the mountain's treasure, and they are given arms and sent off to the mountain.
 Due to his injury, Kíli is forced to remain behind at Bard's home, tended to by Fíli, Óin, and Bofur.
 Bilbo discovers the hidden entrance in the Lonely Mountain and is sent inside to retrieve the Arkenstone.
-However, he accidentally awakens Smaug, who reveals his knowledge of both the dwarves' plot and the return of Sauron.
+However, he accidentally awakens Smaug, who reveals his knowledge of the dwarves' plot.

-In Laketown, it is revealed that Bard is a descendant of the last ruler of Dale and possesses the last black arrow capable of killing Smaug.
-Bard attempts to bring the black arrow to the town's launcher, fearing what may happen in the mountain.
-However, he is arrested by the Master, charging his son to hide the arrow.
-Bolg and his Orc party infiltrate the town and attack the four Dwarves, but Tauriel and Legolas arrive and quickly dispatch them.
-Tauriel tends to Kíli, who openly admires Tauriel's beauty, while Legolas pursues Bolg.
+In Laketown, Bard, a descendant of Dale's last ruler, prepares his ancestor's last black arrow in fear of an attack by Smaug, but is arrested by the Master.
+Bolg and his Orcs infiltrate Laketown and attack the four Dwarves, but Tauriel and Legolas arrive to defeat them, while Bolg escapes.

-Meanwhile, Gandalf infiltrates Dol Guldur alone after sending Radagast to warn Galadriel of their discovery at the tombs.
-He finds and cures Thrain before they are ambushed by Azog.
-The Necromancer overpowers and defeats Gandalf and reveals himself as Sauron.
-Gandalf watches helplessly as Azog and an Orc army march from Dol Guldur towards the Lonely Mountain.

-Inside the mountain, during a long chase, Bilbo and the Dwarves rekindle the mountain's forge using Smaug's flames and create and melt a large golden statue, hoping to bury Smaug alive in the molten gold.
+Meanwhile, Gandalf enters Dol Guldur alone after sending Radagast to warn Galadriel of their discovery at the tombs.
+The Necromancer overpowers Gandalf and reveals himself as Sauron.
+Gandalf is captured, as he watches helplessly as Azog and an Orc army march from Dol Guldur towards the Lonely Mountain.
+Inside the mountain, during a long chase, Bilbo and the Dwarves rekindle the mountain's forge using Smaug's flames and melt a large golden statue, hoping to bury Smaug alive in the molten gold.
 They do so, but Smaug emerges from the gold, stumbles out of the mountain and flies off to destroy Laketown as Bilbo watches in despair.